ForgeRock/ping-android-sdk/foundation/device/device-profile/README.md

 import com.pingidentity.device.profile.DeviceProfileCallback
 import kotlinx.coroutines.runBlocking

-// Collect with default settings val result = deviceProfileCallback.collect()
+// Collect with default settings - use DefaultDeviceCollector val result = deviceProfileCallback.collect {
+    collectors.apply(DefaultDeviceCollector())
+}
 ```

 By default, `DeviceProfileCallback.collect()` will not use the default collectors provided by
-`DefaultDeviceCollector()`, but it the responsibility of the developer to pass the required
-collectors.
-The function `DeviceProfileCallback.collect()` will provide an organized collection
-in a format compatible with AIC.
+`DefaultDeviceCollector()` unless being passed in the `collect()` block.
+This allows you to
+customize which collectors are used for AIC Journey profiles.

 ### Customizing AIC Journey Device Profile Collection